 SF Icons: Lombard Street

 Known as the “Crookedest Street in the World,” Lombard Street is one of San Francisco’s most popular landmarks.
-Every year, hundreds of thousands of visitors walk or drive down its eight sharp hairpin turns.
+Every year, millions of visitors walk or drive down its eight sharp hairpin turns.
 Surrounded by Russian Hill mansions and perfectly manicured landscaping and flowers, it is also one of the city’s most scenic streets.
 Take a spectacular photo at the bottom looking up or enjoy the breathtaking view from the top looking out onto the San Francisco Bay, the Bay Bridge and Coit Tower.

 General Visitor Info